- 1: Discourage Memorization: Start with Multiplication as Repeated Addition.

 For example, instead of multiplying 8 x 9, they can multiply as 8 x (5 + 4).

 Many studies have confirmed that students learn better through visuals.
-So, using visual learning aids is one of the best ways to teach multiplication.
+So, using visual learning aids is one of the best ways to teach multiplication to struggling students.

 For example, students can learn multiplication through animated games.
 The games let students understand the reason behind multiplication.
 Plus, visuals help in learning tables faster.